Vinylwalk3r/crystal-notes/content/Instructions/Remote Borg Backup through Tailscale VPN.md

 You'll find my modified Docker compose for the Server here: [[Borg Server -  Compose]]

-Create a new __Stack__ in the backup servers Portainer load up the compose code linked above.
+Create a new __Stack__ in the backup servers Portainer and load up the compose code linked above.
 Modify it as necessary.

 In the directory "/path/to/backup/dir/__sshkeys__", we are going to create a subdirectory named __clients__.
 In /sshkeys/clients, we are going to create as many subdirectories as we are going to have clients.
 You can always add to this in the future as your number of clients grows.
 In every clients subdirectory we will add their ssh.pub keys.
 Lets create them.